itsdrvgo/routez/README.md

 -   The name of the directory must be the same as the name of the dynamic parameter.
 -   You can access the dynamic parameter using `req.params.userId` inside the `route.ts` file.
 -   See [here](/src/app/api/users/[userId]/route.ts) for an example.

+## Adding Middleware

+You can,

+-   Add middleware to the whole application by adding it to the `app.use` function in the [app.ts](/src/app.ts) file.
+-   Or add middleware to a specific route by converting the exported function to an array of functions.
+See [here](/src/app/api/uploads/route.ts) for an example.

+    ```ts
+    import { Request, Response } from "express";
+    import multer from "multer";

+    const upload = multer({ dest: "uploads/" });

+    export const POST = [
+        upload.single("file"),
+        (req: Request, res: Response) => {
+            res.json({
+                file: req.file,
+            });
+        },
+    ];
+    ```

+-   Thus, the `POST` function is now an array of functions.
+The first function is the `multer` middleware and the second function is the actual route handler.
+-   You can add as many middleware as you want.
+Just make sure that the last function is the actual route handler.

 ## React Support